Brooklyn Youth Chorus, Paola Prestini, Jad Abumrad, Jessica Grindstaff

 Commissioned by Brooklyn Youth Chorus in association with VisionIntoArt

-From January 27 to February 2, 2025, PS21 will welcome the esteemed Brooklyn Youth Chorus as they workshop a new production, PORT(AL), before its premiere in Spring 2025 at the Brooklyn Navy Yard.
+From January 27 to February 2, 2025, PS21 welcomed the Brooklyn Youth Chorus and the creators of PORT(AL) to PS21 to develop this new production before its premiere in Spring 2025 at the Brooklyn Navy Yard.
+See more about the residency here.